gearz41/JustinGear/index.md

-## Welcome to GitHub Pages
+## Justin Gear Assignment 4

-You can use the [editor on GitHub](https://github.com/gearz41/JustinGear/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+You can use the [editor on GitHub](https://gearz41_gearz41.github.io) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.